solliancenet/microsoft-redis-cache-migration/03_Migration/03_DataMigration_Common.md

 ## Check Success

-You should now have the redis instance keys and values moved to the new Redis instance, but you should verify the source and destination.
+You should now have the Redis instance keys and values moved to the new Redis instance, but you should verify the source and destination.

 - On the source, run the following: